luk00casati/white/README.md

-# white
-white noise generator
+a white noise generator inspired by tsoding